 Farm like you’ll live forever…..
 Everything we do is looking toward the future health of this land and making it a great place for whomever is here after us.

 We are unconventionally grown- that means no herbicides, no pesticides, no fungicides, and no chemical fertilizers.
 Not now.
 Not ever.
-We grow some 200 varieties of fruits and vegetables while practicing a diverse and complex crop rotation with multiple cover crops to build soil, combat pests and produce great tasting food.
+We grow some 200 varieties of fruits and vegetables while practicing a diverse crop rotation with multiple cover crops to build soil, combat pests and produce great tasting food.
 Our 150 hens are rotated through the pasture and cover crops helping in pest control, adding fertility and producing eggs with rich yolks.